nylas/sync-engine/README.md

 Right now Flask handles both static files and upgrading to HTTP 1.1, which is ok for development.

+If you need to delete old docker containers, you can run `docker rm `docker ps -a -q``

 <hr/>

 ## Style guide and git notes